-7.7 LOCONET A and B Jacks
+7.10 LOCONET Jacks A, B and C

 These jacks let you expand your Digitrax system by simply plugging LocoNet devices in to the system.
-These jacks are functionally equivalent and can be used interchangeably.
+They can be used for throttles and other LocoNet devices.
+These jacks are functionally the same and can be used interchangeably.

-7.8 SCALE Switch (O/G, N, HO)
+7.11 SCALE Switch (O/G, N, HO)

-This switch sets the maximum track voltage limit.
+This switch sets the nominal track voltage.